All Episodes

 I'm not laughing.

-I'm la I love tweaking people, and I know when I bring up the port deal, that some of you just have fists clench and your veins pop out on your neck, and you just get and I just love tweaking you.
+And I know when I bring up the port deal, that some of you just have fists clench and your veins pop out on your neck.

-What is his name?
+What is his name, Morrison?

-Is that his name Morrison?
+Is his name Morrison?

 I understand, by the way, this guy is a huge campus radical lib.

-I said, Well, actually, what would be more interesting are your thoughts?
+I said, well, actually, what would be more interesting are your thoughts?

-You're a woman, you think it was manly or not.
+You think it was manly or not?

 I think there's no crying in basketball.